andrew153d/RemoteWelderController/README.md

 ### Web Interface
 <div align="center">
 <p>
 The webpage for control and configuration.
 Of course you can stay loyal to your brand while still bringing your welder into the modern world.
+The dial can be dragged to rotate, or the user can swipe the arrows at the bottom to rotate the knob.
+The lock button will match rotation on the output to the knob on the webpage.
+The align button will automatically measure the range of the output and scale the input accordingly.
+Settings and more configuration options can be accessed via the menu on the top left.
 </p>
 <img src="media/Webpage.png" alt="Pelican Render" width = "200" style="border-radius:10px; margin:10px">
 <img src="media/MakitaTheme.png" alt="Pelican Render" width = "200" style="border-radius:10px; margin:10px">